NeoUCF/MinotaurProblems/README.md

 ## Problem 2:
 ### Strategy Discussion:
 For the Crystal Vase problem, the 1st strategy of stop by and check is not very good since a guest may be 'starved' from actually seeing the vase.
-There may also be a lot of contention between the guests if there is a large crowd fight over entry to the vase room.
-There is no ordering as to when the guests can enter, so it's possible a single guest can hog up the viewing of the vase.
+Although this strategy is simple to implement and it does ensure mutual exclusion, there may also be a lot of contention between the guests if there is a large crowd fight over entry to the vase room.
+There is also no ordering as to when the guests can enter, so it's possible a single guest can hog up the viewing of the vase.

 The 2nd strategy is better than the first strategy as it significantly reduces contention by using a visible flag to all guests interesting in entering the vase room.
 However, this strategy still faces the issue of a guest being 'starved' from the vase.